nataliecardot/nodejs-shop/README.md

 ## View Locally

-1. Install dependencies
+1. Install dependencies:
    `npm install`

 2. Change the filename of `example-nodemon.json` to `nodemon.json`.
 Use the example as a guideline to replace keys with appropriate API keys, etc., from MongoDB, Sendgrid, and Stripe.
 These can each be acquired using a free account.

-3. Start Node server at http://localhost:3000
+3. Start Node server at http://localhost:3000:
    `npm start`

 When you place an order in the app, you'll be redirected to Stripe checkout in test mode.
 You can simulate a purchase using [test card numbers](https://stripe.com/docs/testing#cards).